 Alec pulled open the cell door to let Axel slip past.
 The heavy, barred door clinked and clanked as it was closed back over and locked again.

 “Now now, kids...”
 My dad cut in to prevent a squabble.
-“Act normally as we try and make our way out of here, for God’s sake.”
+“Act casually as we try and make our way out of here, for goodness sake.”

 Alec brushed past us both and peered around the door.
 He glanced over his shoulder at us and beckoned us forward.
 “Shh, quickly.
 Nobody’s around.”

 Axel rolled his eyes, his voice coming out in a lowered tone.
-“Urgh!
-This means that smug fucker will never let me live this down.”
-He muttered, under his breath.
+“Ugh!
+That means the smug fucker will never let me live this down,” he muttered, under his breath.

 “You know...”
 I eyed Axel with suspicion, “I’m gonna interrogate the shit out of you when we get home.
 Seems there are lots I don’t know about you and your friends.”